scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 Examples and randomness
 ~~~~~~~~~~~~~~~~~~~~~~~
-Examples are executed in the CI and the output is compared against the provided reference.
-The main goal
+Examples are executed in the CI and the output is compared against the provided
-is to ensure that the API and usage are consistent.
-Doctests are not meant to be used as unittests.
+reference.
+The main goal is to ensure that the API is correctly documented and
+that we are not using outdated syntax.
+Doctests are not meant to be used as
+unittests.

 In case a random number generator is needed, `np.random.Generator` must be
 used.
+The canonical way to create a NumPy generator is to use
+`np.random.default_rng()`.

     Yes::